apache/solr-operator/docs/solr-backup/README.md

 In order to use a repository in the `SolrBackup` CRD, it must be defined in the `SolrCloud` spec.
 All yaml examples below are `SolrCloud` resources, not `SolrBackup` resources.

-The Solr-operator currently supports two different backup repository types: managed ("local") and Google Cloud Storage ("GCS")
+The Solr-operator currently supports three different backup repository types: Google Cloud Storage ("GCS"), AWS S3 ("S3"), and managed ("local").
+The cloud backup solutions (GCS and S3) are strongly suggested over the managed option, though they require newer Solr releases.

 Multiple repositories can be defined under the `SolrCloud.spec.backupRepositories` field.
 Specify a unique name and repo type that you want to connect to.